and-rew-too/PROJECTS/MROW/readme.md

-A ESP module, to test ensure cats are being heated enough when in an outdoor shelter where nighttime temperatures can reach below 6 degrees C.
+An ESP module, to monitor and ensure ensure cats are being heated enough when in an outdoor shelter where nighttime temperatures can reach below 6 degrees C.
 <br> Need to ensure ESP32 is running below 5.0V, usually around 4.5V and ensure either MQTT or ThingSpeak iot for datalogging, Callmebot for phone notification.
-Will send out an alert when the measured temperature within the box drops below a specified point, also will have days length of
+Will send out an alert when the measured temperature within the box drops below a set point...
-<br> Some recommend that cats should stay above 45F, or 7.2C for outdoor cats.
+<br> Some websites recommend that cats should stay above 45F, or 7.2C for outdoor cats.
 <br>

 <br>
+Pinout guide
 solenoid connected to D4
 dht connected to D2
 led control connected to D3
-this also written into the code .ino
+this also commented in the code .ino
 <br>